doc-detective/doc-detective.github.io/docs/get-started/tests/index.md

 }
 ```

-### Inline JSON
+### Inline JSON or YAML

-You can define tests directly in your documentation source files using inline JSON.
-Inline JSON is useful for small, simple tests that you want to keep close to the content they test.
+You can define tests directly in your documentation source files using inline JSON or YAML.
+Inline tests are useful for small, simple tests that you want to keep close to the content they test.

 Inline tests are also excellent for maintaining tests because they are easy to update and keep in sync with the content they test as the content changes.

 > Inline tests depend on your [config](/docs/references/schemas/config)'s `fileType` definitions.
 This page uses the default Markdown configuration, but you should update your config to match your documentation source files.

-Inline tests use specially formatted comments with JSON objects to declare the tests and steps.
+Inline tests use specially formatted comments with JSON or YAML objects to declare the tests and steps.
 Doc Detective reads the input file, line by line, and extracts the tests and steps from the comments.
 You can declare multiple tests and steps in a single file, using your config's test start, test end, step, and ignore patterns.

 > All test and step comments must be on a single line.
 Doc Detective doesn't support multi-line comments.